paul-distefano/graphrag-toolkit/docs/faq.md

 #### RuntimeError: Please use nest_asyncio.apply() to allow nested event loops

 `nest_asyncio.apply()` provides a convenient solution to enable nested event loops and make it easier to handle complex asynchronous programming situations in Python.
 All of the code examples in the documentation include `nest_asyncio.apply()`.
 However, the examples are formatted to be run in a Jupyter notebook.
 If you’re building an application with a main entry point, you may encounter this runtime error.
-To fix, put your application logic inside a method, and add an if name == 'main' block:
+To fix, put your application logic inside a method, and add an `if name == 'main' block`:

 ```
 import os